 Weather Dependence

-Micro farming is heavily reliant on weather conditions, as a small plot of land can be significantly affected by factors like temperature, sunlight, and precipitation.
-This makes it important for micro farmers to closely monitor weather patterns and adapt their farming practices accordingly.
-Crops grown on micro farms are more susceptible to damage due to their small size.
+Microfarming is heavily reliant on weather conditions, as a small plot of land can be significantly affected by factors like temperature, sunlight, and precipitation.
+This makes it important for micro farmers to monitor weather patterns and adapt their farming practices accordingly closely.
+Crops grown on micro-farms are more susceptible to damage due to their small size.

-There are many benefits to micro farming, and it is one way that property owners can productively use smaller properties.
+Microfarming has many benefits, and it is one way that property owners can productively use smaller properties.
 Ultimately, the micro farming experience can be more satisfying for the farmers involved as it allows the people involved to feel more closely connected with the land.
 Additionally, micro farms in low-income urban areas have the potential to keep food economy dollars in local communities, beautify the cityscape, increase communities’ ability to respond to crises, and increase access to healthy food.

 There are many other ways to make money from your land while contributing to preserving the environment, such as leasing land for a solar farm or a wind farm.
 Properties as small as 5 acres can qualify for community solar farms, allowing the property owner to generate income through solar lease payments.